Gender essentialism: The constructionist alternative

 The main alternative to gender essentialism is the theory of the social construction of gender.
 In contrast to gender essentialism, social constructionism views gender as created and influenced by society and culture, both of which differ according to time and place.

 Theories of the social construction of gender grew out of theories in second-wave feminism in the latter half of the 20th century.
+However, Elizabeth Grosz states that the sex–gender distinction maintained by some constructionist feminists is still based on essentialism:

+The opposition between essentialism and constructionism seems to me a false one: constructionism is inherently reliant on essentialism, for it needs to make explicit what are the raw materials of its processes of construction and these cannot themselves be constructed without the assumption of an infinite regress.
+The building blocks or raw materials must in some sense be essentialist.
+In short, constructionism ultimately implies and relies on essentialism.

 Judith Butler's theory of gender performativity can be seen as a means to show "the ways in which reified and naturalized conceptions of gender might be understood as constituted and, hence, capable of being constituted differently".
 Butler uses the phenomenological theory of acts espoused by Edmund Husserl, Maurice Merleau-Ponty and George Herbert Mead, which seeks to explain the mundane way in which "social agents constitute social reality through language, gesture, and all manner of symbolic social sign", to create her conception of gender performativity.
 She begins by quoting Simone de Beauvoir's claim that "[o]ne is not born, but rather becomes, a woman."